SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 People that come here ask Guan Yu for protection against evil events, demons and bad fortune in their lives.
 It's a popular place for the local community to visit.

-Take notice of the altar and some of the statues here as they are the oldest Chinese relics in the United States.
+Take notice of the altar and some of the statues here as they are some of the oldest Chinese relics in the United States.

 The temple is small, and it only takes a few minutes to look around.